danielrdehaan/ReaMOD_Development/README.md

 - **FMOD Project Integration**: Load and manage FMOD Studio projects and banks directly within REAPER.
 - **Event Browsing and Playback**: Browse through FMOD events and snapshots, play them back, and integrate them into your REAPER projects.
 - **Parameter Control**: Adjust FMOD event parameters using GUI sliders, and have these changes reflected in real-time.
-- **Marker and Item Insertion**: Insert markers and items associated with FMOD events into the REAPER timeline, allowing for precise synchronization.
+- **Item Insertion**: Insert items associated with FMOD events into the REAPER timeline, allowing for precise synchronization.
+- **FMOD-Aware Item Lengths**: Optionally size inserted media items from the FMOD event's reported timeline length for tighter timing against authored content.
 - **Playback Monitoring**: Monitor REAPER's playback and trigger FMOD events based on markers or items.
 - **Session Management**: Save and load plugin states (`.ReaMOD` files) for consistent sessions across projects.
 - **Custom Actions**: Provides custom actions that can be assigned to keyboard shortcuts or toolbar buttons for quick access.